pantheon-systems/documentation/source/content/modules-plugins-known-issues.md

 ## PHP Libraries

 Due to the cloud-based infrastructure of the Pantheon platform, certain PHP libraries are not available on the platform.
+See [External Libraries on Pantheon](/external-libraries) for all libraries available.

 ### MSSQL